 Distances are calculated in a straight line and may not reflect actual travel distance.

-The village offers a playgroup and primary school whilst alternative education options in the wider area are particularly strong in both the private and state sectors with independent schools including Kings School, Wycliffe College, Cheltenham College, Cheltenham Ladies College and Dean Close whilst there are Grammar schools in Stroud, Gloucester and Cheltenham.
-There are several local shops, galleries, tearooms and restaurants in the village along with a pharmacy, doctors’ surgery and dentists whilst the surrounding towns provide a good range of social, recreational and retail amenities to suit all tastes and budgets.
-Recreational opportunities in the village include tennis, rugby and bowls clubs with many other groups including badminton, table tennis and pilates meeting at the Painswick Centre.
-In the wider area, events include polo at Edgeworth and Cirencester Park, racing at Prestbury Park, eventing at Gatcombe and sailing at the Cotswold Water Park, together with shooting and fishing on local estates and golf at Gloucester and Painswick Golf Clubs.
+The Painswick Playgroup and The Croft Primary School are within approximately 250m whilst education options in the wider area are particularly strong with independent schools including Kings School, Wycliffe College, Beaudesert Park School, Cheltenham College and Cheltenham Ladies College whilst there are Grammar schools in Stroud, Gloucester and Cheltenham.
+There are several local shops, galleries, tearooms and restaurants in the village along with a pharmacy, doctors’ surgery, dentists and two public houses.
+Recreational opportunities in the village include tennis, rugby and bowls clubs with many other groups meeting at the Painswick Centre.
+In the wider area, events include racing at Prestbury Park, eventing at Gatcombe, sailing at the Cotswold Water Park and golf at Gloucester and Painswick Golf Clubs.

 Contact branch for relevant Energy Performance Certificate